a-schaefers/grokEmacs/README.md

 - **evil-matchit** — jump between matching pairs (if/else, HTML tags, etc.).
 - **evil-cleverparens** — Lisp structural editing, Vim-style (similar to paredit).

-This is still a work in progress.
+A discoverable binding system on Space (evil) and M-m (holy) is currently in the works.

 ### Treesit to the future